Li-Jiabei/windowCNV/README.md

 **windowCNV** is a window-based tool for detecting copy number alterations (CNAs) from single-cell RNA-seq data.
 Inspired by [infercnvpy](https://github.com/icbi-lab/infercnvpy), it extends its functionality with flexible CNA simulation, inference, and evaluation.
 The package supports cell type–aware analysis and event-level performance metrics.

 > **Note:** This package is experimental.
-CNA classification accuracy in real-world datasets may be limited.
+Though benchmarked against inferCNVpy on simulated and real datasets, CNA classification accuracy in real-world datasets may be limited.
 Feedback and contributions are welcome.

 ---